 Since we are talking about rain jackets, water resistance is naturally a huge factor.
-There have been no issues reported with any of these models regarding their waterproof skins.
+There have been no issues reported with any of these models regarding their waterproof jacket skins and waterproof membrane.
 The Venture has survived eight hours of constant downpour.
 Not a drop got in.

 The Varius has withstood high winds, sleet and driving rain.
 The user remained warm and dry.
 The Dryzzle has endured everything from light to heavy rain.
 Still, water did not penetrate the surface.
-And if they ever stopped being waterproof?
-There is a lifetime warranty on all three products.
+And if – for some reasons – it ever stopped being a waterproof jacket, There is a lifetime warranty on all three products.
 Contact North Face and they will fix the issue in a timely fashion.

 An added bonus of these rain jackets is that all three of them function as excellent wind shells as well.
 This has confused many people.
 How can something be breathable and windproof?

 The air vent technology has been placed in strategic locations in order to avoid allowing wind to soar inside.
 Wind does not penetrate the HyVent breathable fabrics.
 However, it is still recommended to layer up underneath all three of these rain jackets in order to maintain maximum warmth.